Aakash-Bharati/Personal-AI/README.md

-# Personal-Chatbot
+# Personal-AI
-Welcome to our chatbot, created using the Gemini framework!
+Welcome to our Personal AI, created using the Gemini framework!
 Our chatbot is here to assist you with quick answers, personalized help, and friendly conversations.